ungolof/AFT-DPM-R/README.md

 1) Two-Step Data Augmentation MCMC sampler
 2) Analysis of the convergence of the MCMC sampler, goodness of fit, grouping
 3) Analysis of predictive ability

+Other models have been analysed.
+Please refer to the paper and to the supplementary material.